Like this Page

 Obtaining Application Forms

-Usually, the forms that are required for applying for GED will be available on the official GED website of the jurisdiction.
+Usually, the forms that are required for applying will be available on the official website of the jurisdiction.
 If the required forms are not available on the official website, test-takers have to obtain them from their nearest test centers.
 Understand and follow the instructions given on the application forms.
 For test-takers with disabilities, there will be additional forms to fill in for availing special accommodations.

 Fee Structure